 Most people can choose which super fund they'd like their super contributions paid into.
-You can go with your employer's fund or choose your own.
+You can go with your existing fund, your employer's fund, or choose a different fund.

 What to look for in a super fund